oroinc/documentation/user_guide/outlook_sync.rst

   "
   "**Show Alerts**","

-  - If the box is checked, synchronization-related alerts (if any) will pop-up in the bottom panel.
+  - If the box is checked, synchronization-related alerts (if any) will pop up in the bottom panel.
     For example,

 	|alert|